fastlane/fastlane/ISSUE_TEMPLATE.md

 Do you use a Ruby environment manager (e.g. `chruby`, `rbenv`, `rvm`)?

-What Xcode Version do you use (e.g. 7, 8)
+What Xcode version do you use (e.g. 7.3, 8.0)